microsoft/api-guidelines/graph/patterns/change-status.md

 These situation are often modeled as a `POST` request to a specific endpoint in the same URI space of the resource, triggering the side effect directly and not returning any data.
 While it might be a quick and easy solution, there are some considerations:

-- The API should be exposing resources and allow their manipulation, while Actions resemble an object in [OOP][1]
+- The API should be exposing resources and allow their manipulation, while Actions resemble a remote procedure call on an object, typical of [OOP][1]
 - It couples the request with the side effect, making more difficult to test, log, replay and reason about what is happening in the system
 - It forces the consumer to follow the [OOP][1] approach at the API level.
 We do not want to pursue any specific style and the developers writing the client might be working in other ways